OSGeo/OSGeoLive-doc/en/overview/grass_overview.rst

 and vector data, management and analysis of geospatial data, and the processing of satellite and aerial imagery.
 It comes with a temporal framework for advanced time series processing and a Python API for rapid geospatial programming.
-Over the past years GRASS GIS has been optimized for performance and large geospatial data analysis.
-The software also provides the capability to produce sophisticated presentation graphics and hardcopy maps.
+GRASS GIS has been optimized for performance and large geospatial data analysis.
+It also can produce sophisticated presentation graphics and hardcopy maps.
 GRASS GIS has been translated into many languages and supports a huge array of data formats.